XinshaoAmosWang/Improving-Mean-Absolute-Error-against-CCE/README.md

 **MAE’s fitting ability is much worse than CCE.
 In other words, CCE overfits to incorrect labels while MAE underfits to correct labels.**
-* The robustness/sensitive to noise is from the angle of test accuracy stability/trend, i.e., CCE’s final test accuracy drops a lot versus its best one while MAE’s final one is almost the same as its best one;
+* **The robustness/sensitive to noise is from the angle of test accuracy stability/trend**, i.e., CCE’s final test accuracy drops a lot versus its best one while MAE’s final one is almost the same as its best one;
-* The claim ‘MAE works worse than CCE’ is from the aspect of best test accuracy since we generally apply early stopping to help CCE.
+* **The claim ‘MAE works worse than CCE’ is from the aspect of best test accuracy** since we generally apply early stopping to help
+CCE.

 ## Results

 **Label noise is one of the most explict cases where some observations and their labels are not matched in the training data.
-In this case, it is quite crucial to make your model learn meaningful patterns instead of errors.**
+In this case, it is quite crucial to make your models learn meaningful patterns instead of errors.**

 #### Synthetic noise
 <img src="./fig/train_dynamics.png" width="800">